The Ultimate Guide to Facebook Stories in 2021

 We recommend using the Facebook app for creating and sharing your stories — it offers more options and tools than Facebook’s desktop version.

-When you share a photo or video to your Facebook story, it can be viewed in the stories section at the top of your friends’ or followers’ News Feed on Facebook and in a row at the top of your Messenger inbox.
+When you share a photo or video to your Facebook story, it can be viewed in the stories section at the top of your friends’ or followers’ News Feed on Facebook and at the top of your Messenger inbox.

 And like Instagram, your Facebook Stories will be visible to your selected audience for 24 hours.